JWT

 In addition, you will have to configure the secret or public key URL, depending on the algorithm employed (secret for HMAC and public key with kid for RSA and ECDSA).

-These libraries typically handle the verification of essential JWT claims, including but not limited to the audience (aud), the issuer (iss), expiration time (exp), and not before (nbf) claims.
+These libraries typically handle the verification of essential JWT claims, including but not limited to:

 If the library supports issuer and audience verification, configure them with your expected values.
 However, if the library lacks this verification, you'll need to manually verify these claims with strict equality to ensure they match your expected values.